-- 1. Connect the Network Camera's Ethernet cable (CAT5e) to a PoE Plus switch. - 2.
+- 1. Connect the Network Camera's Ethernet cable (CAT5e) to a PoE Plus switch.
+A 30W PoE output port alone can not drive the onboard heater, and hence if using the PoE switch alone, the application does not apply in low-temperature condition.
+30W PoE plus can only drive the camera when it is working at a temperature higher than -5°C. - 2.
 Connect the power wires to an AC 24V power adaptor (user-supplied).
+The AC 24V adapter can drive the camera and the onboard heater.

 You can connect both power sources for redundancy in power supply.